SFBdragon/talc/README.md

 ## Support Me
 I'm looking for part-time programming work for which South Africans are eligible.
 If you know of any suitable vacancies, please get in touch.
-[Here's me LinkedIn.](https://www.linkedin.com/in/shaun-beautement-9101a823b/)
+[Here's my LinkedIn.](https://www.linkedin.com/in/shaun-beautement-9101a823b/)

-On the other hand, if you find the project useful, I'd appreciate a donation via [Paypal](https://www.paypal.com/donate/?hosted_button_id=8CSQ92VV58VPQ).
+On the other hand, if you find the project useful, please consider donating via [Paypal](https://www.paypal.com/donate/?hosted_button_id=8CSQ92VV58VPQ).
 Thanks!